NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 \subsubsection{Image creation}

 For all colouring schemes, the orthographic projection images are created by projecting the 3D points of the tree onto a projection plane.
 The pixel coordinates are obtained by finding the orthogonal, or perpendicular, projection of the point onto the plane.
 The projection plane is the \(xz\)-plane, and hence the projection corresponds to extracting the \(x\)- and \(z\)-coordinates of the points.
+The \(x\)- and \(y\)-coordinate axes correspond to easting and northing in the georeferenced data, and the \(z\)-axis to the upwards direction.
 The projections are taken from multiple angles, as the silhouette of the tree varies depending on the viewing angle.
 The projections from different angles are achieved by rotating the point cloud around the \(z\)-axis and projecting onto the \(xz\)-plane.
+Prior to taking the projections, we centered the tree in the origin, by translating the approximated coordinates of the trunk to the origin.
 In this study, we used five different viewpoints, corresponding to rotations of \(0\degree, 72\degree, 144\degree, 216\degree\) or \(288\degree\) around the \(z\)-axis.
+In the case that multiple points have the same projected coordinates, and would hence overlap in the projection image, the point nearest to the projection plane was used as the pixel source.